 Estate planning begins with knowing which documents you need and making sure they are up to date.
 Among the most common such documents are wills, trusts, powers of attorney and designations of beneficiaries.
-In addition, whomever you pick to handle your estate will need access to any insurance policies, deeds of property, investments, records of debt and financial accounts you may have.
 Understanding how each document works and what they’re designed to do can help you figure out what belongs in your estate plan.
+You can also enlist the help of an experienced financial advisor to make sure your estate plan is set up correctly and that you’ve thought through all of the most important things for your personal finances.

 What Is an Estate Plan?